juicedata/juicefs/docs/en/reference/command_reference.md

 ### `juicefs config` {#config}

 Change config of a volume.
+Note that after updating some settings, the client may not take effect immediately, and it needs to wait for a certain period of time.
+The specific waiting time can be controlled by the [`--heartbeat`](#mount) option.

 #### Synopsis